-By applying GitOps best practices, there is a ‘source of truth’ for both your infrastructure and application code.
-This allows development teams to increase their velocity and improve system reliability.
+By applying GitOps best practices, there is a ‘source of truth’ for both your infrastructure and application code, allowing development teams to increase velocity and improve system reliability.

 The benefits of applying GitOps best practices are far reaching and provide:

 - Increased Productivity

 Continuous deployment automation with an integrated feedback control loop speeds up Mean Time to Deployment.
 Your team can ship 30-100 times more changes per day, increasing overall development output 2-3 times.

 - Enhanced Developer Experience